 It’s worth keeping in mind that the more somebody holds himself in high esteem, the slimmer the chances that they will be swayed by facts that contradict their opinions.

 What’s worse, everyone is affected by this bias.
 Especially all the people who think of themselves as experts or have fancy titles like a Ph.D. or a professor.

 Alas, the titles don’t mean diddly-squat if you don’t have vast knowledge.

 If I invited you to a blind taste test of a $12 wine versus a $1,200 wine, could you tell the difference?
 I bet you $20 you couldn’t.
 In 2001, Frederic Brochet, a researcher at the University of Bordeaux, ran a study that sent shock waves through the wine industry.
 Determined to understand how wine drinkers decided which wines they liked, he invited fifty-seven recognized experts to evaluate two wines: one red, one white.

 After tasting the two wines, the experts described the red wine as intense, deep, and spicy—words commonly used to describe red wines.
 The white was described in equally standard terms: lively, fresh, and floral.
 But what none of these experts picked up on was that the two wines were exactly the same wine.
 Even more damning, the wines were actually both white wine—the “red wine” had been colored with food coloring.
 Think about that for a second.
 Fifty-seven wine experts couldn’t even tell they were drinking two identical wines. – I Will Teach You To Be Rich by Ramit Sethi

 Example 1 – Vitamin C

 He wrote the book called “The Hidden Therapies – What your doctor won’t tell you“.
-The books shook the medical world in Poland to its core as it exposed incompetence and rigidness of the Polish health care.
+It shook the medical world in Poland to the core as it exposed incompetence and rigidness of the Polish health care.
 In one of the chapters, he described wonderful qualities of Vitamin C which can be used among others to: